microsoftgraph/msgraph-sample-ios-objectivec/Demos/04-add-msgraph/README.md

         }
         ```

-    1. Add the following two utility methods to the `CalendarTableViewController` class:
+    1. Add the following three utility methods to the `CalendarTableViewController` class:

         ```objc
         - (UIImage *)imageWithColor:(UIColor *)color {